The essential skeleton of a degeneration of algebraic varieties: The essential skeleton of a Calabi-Yau variety

 By \eqref{sss:defret} we know that $\Sk(\cX)$ is a strong deformation retract of $X_K^{\an}$.
 Thus by Proposition \ref{prop:sklog}, it suffices to prove assertions \eqref{it:strongdef2}--\eqref{it:pseudo2} for $\cX'\times_{\cC}\Spec K$ instead of $X$.
 In this case, they follow from Corollary \ref{cor-defret} and Theorems \ref{thm-collapse}, \ref{thm-ess}, \ref{thm:CY} and \ref{thm:noboundary}.

-It remains to prove \eqref{it:sphere}.
 Invoking the Lefschetz Principle, we may assume that $k=\C$.
-Taking for $\cX$ a projective $snc$-model over $R$, we can arrange that $\cX'$ is projective over $\cC$.
 By Proposition \ref{prop:indep} and the theory of logarithmic nearby cycles \cite[3.3]{nakayama} the action of $\sigma$ on has a Jordan block of size $n+1$ if and only if the corresponding statement holds for $\cX'_K$.
 By Deligne's comparison theorem for \'etale and complex analytic nearby cycles in \cite[Exp.XIV]{sga7b}, it is also equivalent to the property that the monodromy action on the degree $n$ singular cohomology of a general fiber of $\cX'$ has a Jordan block of size $n+1$.
 If $h^{i,0}(X)=0$ for $0<i<n$, then we can assume that this also holds for a general fiber of $\cX'$, by the proof of \cite[5.1.2]{MuNi} (if this property is satisfied by the generic fiber of a smooth and proper family over an integral scheme, then it holds for all fibers over a dense open subscheme of the base, by semi-continuity).
 Thus the assertion \eqref{it:sphere} follows from Theorem \ref{thm:sphere}. \end{proof}